leptos-rs/book/src/appendix_reactive_graph.md

    |____D (CHECK)__|
 ```

 Now those effects are run.
 (All of the effects will be marked `Check` at this point.)
 Before re-running its computation, the effect checks its parents to see if they are dirty.
-So

 - So `D` goes to `B` and checks if it is `Dirty`.
 - But `B` is also marked `Check`.
 So `B` does the same thing: